RunestoneInteractive/RunestoneServer/README.rst

 Final Configuration
 -------------------
-To use the admin functionalities you are going to want to do one more bit of configuration:
+To use the admin functionality you are going to want to do one more bit of configuration:

-* Click the "Register" link in the upper right corner of the browser window.
+* Click the "Register" link in the user menu in the upper right corner of the browser window.
 * Fill in the form to create a user account for yourself.
+You can register for either "How To Think..."
+(use the course name ``thinkcspy``) or "Problem Solving With..." (use the course name ``pythonds``).

 Now, add your new user account to the 'instructors' group using the appadmin functionality of web2py: